 - For SEND settings with small class sizes, we may be able to offer the trip to more than one year group.

 - Many partner venues offer specific sessions or relaxed performances for SEND settings.
-These are clearly flagged in the programme brochure.
+These are clearly identified in the brochure.

-- Our access budget is available to SEND settings to support additional costs such as travel or additional support staff.
+- Our access budget is available to SEND settings to support additional costs such as travel (including minibus hire) or additional support staff.

 For staff

-The three programme strands aimed at school staff are designed to support professionals working in any primary setting.
+The strands below are designed to support professionals working in any primary setting.
 All sessions are delivered in accessible venues, and we have an access budget available to support participants if needed.

 The Cultural Education Leadership Programme focusses on teachers developing leadership skills in any type of setting.
 Each participant completes a Leadership for Change research project, choosing their own area of focus to support their own learning and development and that of their pupils.

-Our Masterclasses focus on creative approaches to reader development at all levels and in all settings.
+Our Masterclasses focus on creative approaches to reading, writing and oracy development at all levels and in all settings.